-A review of tonight's "The Americans" coming up just as soon as my childhood home has been replaced by a denim pants store...
+A quick review of tonight's "Brooklyn Nine-Nine" coming up just as soon as my childhood home has been replaced by a denim pants store...

-A review of tonight's "Justified" coming up just as soon as I stop you from investing in Sufjan Stevens' broth restaurant...
+A quick review of tonight's "You're the Worst" coming up just as soon as I stop you from investing in Sufjan Stevens' broth restaurant...